SkyflowFoundry/migration_scripts/README.md

 - Source vault ID.
 This migrates all the connections under the source vault.
 - List of connections IDs.

-Note: Please note that if all values are provided `config_file` will take the priority and rest of the paramaters will be ignored.
+Note: Please note that if all values are provided `config_file` will take the priority and rest of the parameters will be ignored.
 Likewise if `migrate_all_connections` is checked, `connection_ids` parameter will be ignored.

 ##### Parameters:
 - **`source_and_target_env`**: Source and Target Env's